-Have periodic reviews of the performance of The Bank of England or the U.S. Federal Reserve adopted a similar structure of "A panel of three experts two from Australia and one from overseas"?
+1. Have periodic reviews of the performance of The Bank of England or the U.S. Federal Reserve adopted a similar structure of "A panel of three experts two from their country and one from overseas"?

-Why have Australians not been invited to make a submission to this once-in-a-long-while review which is seemingly some 30+ years since a previous review?

-4. Same letter and associated CD, USB and A4 have today been posted to three finance journalists
+- 2. Why have Australians not been invited to make a submission to this once-in-a-long-while review which is seemingly some 30+ years since a previous review? - 4.
+On 26 Sept 2022 the Writer posted the same letter and associated CD, USB and A4 to three finance journalists that were interviewed by a Labor Senator and a Liberal Senator in a Senate Enquiry in 2015

-I have today posted the same letter (as this) and the associated CD, USB and A4 to the two other finance journalists (Ross Greenwood and Paul Clitheroe) that were questioned about Credit Cards by an Economic References Committee chairman, Labor's Sam Dastyari, and Liberal Sean Edwards, at the Senate Inquiry in Sydney on Sept 1, 2015 and were vocal in their criticism of Predatory Marketing and Balance Transfer offers for ruining the lives of many Australians with low Financial Literacy Capacity.
-I have also posted the same information to Alan Kirkland at CHOICE.
+The three finance journalists (Ross Greenwood, David Koch and Paul Clitheroe) were questioned about Credit Cards by an Economic References Committee chairman, Labor's Sam Dastyari, and Liberal's Sean Edwards at the Senate Inquiry in Sydney on Sept 1, 2015.
+Each was vocal in his criticism of Usurious Interest Rates, Predatory Marketing and Balance Transfer offers for ruining the lives of many Australians with low Financial Literacy Capacity.